Marcin Jahn | Dev Notebook

 • header - stores any metadata that might be attached to a given object.
 E.g., lock on an object, cached value of GetHashCode, some GC info.

 • Method Table pointer - it’s an address to entry in Method Table structure about the type of an object.
 There are information such as listing of all methods, data for reflection, and others.
-The reference to any object actually pints at the Method Table pointer!
+The reference to any object actually points at the Method Table pointer!

 ┌──────────────┬──────────────┬──────────────┬──────────────┬──────────────┐